Communications Trailer

 The trailer has been used several times since being acquired to offer a place out of the elements for operators.

 The grant funds were used for needed repairs and to outfit the trailer with better lighting, masts for antennas, antennas, radios, plus other supplies and equipment to make it usable for local emergency communication operations in support of the local public.
-Nearly all labor to outfit the trailer will be completed by volunteer amateur radio operators.
+Nearly all labor to outfit the trailer was completed by volunteer amateur radio operators.

 Not to be forgotten is the need for digital capabilities.
-For this, we purchased a computer, display, HF radio and interface equipment.
+For this, we purchased a computer, HF radio and interface equipment.
 Digital modes are key to moving text-based data for events and especially the Knox/East Tennessee Health Care Coalition.

 Due to the BEARS relationship with the Blount County Emergency Management Agency, the trailer is allowed to be parked in a secure area of the Blount County Emergency Communications 911 Center where it can quickly be deployed.
 As the County does not have a dedicated communications room for their EOC, the trailer can be moved adjacent to the building and provide an operational place for ARESĀ® members in the event they are called upon.